attilafekete98/My-2nd-semester/TCP_chat/readme.md

-This program can finally communicate between two clients.
-Shame the server only sends the messages when both clients already wrote it.
+Finally works between two clients, and when both clients write "yes" the server prints "debate cloced and informs clients about it, and closes connection.